una/una.github.io/_posts/blog/2015-12-28-year-in-review.md

   <p class="caption">Interviewing with Sylvain after my dotCSS talk in Paris.</p>
 </div>

 I started to [read](https://github.com/una/personal-goals/blob/master/ideas-and-misc/book-checklist.md) a lot, too (by read, I really mean *listen* to audiobooks).
-I finished **49 books** this year.
+I finished **51 books** this year.
 My favorites were:

 - *Ready Player One* by Ernest Cline
+- *All the Light We Cannot See* by Anthony Doerr
 - *The Martian* by Andy Weir
 - *Outliers* by Malcolm Gladwell
 - *Ghost in the Wires* by Kevin Mitnick